How To Draw A Cat Easily | Watercolor Pencil Tutorial With Amazrock Art & Craft Channel

 – For shadow effect, try the cross-hatching technique

-– For textured effects, try the scumbling (or known as scribbling) technique
+– To achieve textured effects for the cat hair, try the scumbling (known as scribbling) technique

 NOTE.
 For bold expressive marks that will not easily dissolve, do explore how to use a wet pencil to draw on wet paper (known as the Wet on Wet technique).

-7. Use a “Wet on Dry” technique for stippling effect.
+7. Use a “Wet on Dry” technique for the stippling effect.

-Just dip the tip of the pencil in water and dot on details to easily create the cat’s muzzle. (from which the whiskers protrude)
+Just dip the pencil’s tip in water and dot on details to easily create the cat’s muzzle. (from which the whiskers protrude)

 8. Details are best on dry paper with a sharp pencil.